 Marsden Jacob used the "best" ARIMA to generate estimates of volatility.
 This was used to generate standard errors for the estimates.
 For the purposes of projections for 2020-21, we consider the average of the past year to provide the best estimate of the expected value for the coming year.
+This ARIMA model was applied to both the gasTrading spot market dataset and the DMIRS average domestic price.

-Figure 12 shows these projections and the upper and lower bounds.
+Figure 13 shows these projections and the upper and lower bounds.